 A complete application must include the following documents:

 Please upload the documents in German or English language as pdf files in the online-application.
-After previous consultation, referees may also send their references by e-mail directly to our fellowship application management.
+In exceptional cases and after previous consultation, referees may also send their references issued on paper with university or institute logo or letterhead by e-mail directly to our fellowship application management.
 Please note that we will not accept applications submitted by e-mail.

 In your own interest, we recommend that you apply early since submission of additional or missing documents will be accepted within the application period only.
 To guarantee equal opportunities, documents presented later or sent by e-mail cannot be taken into consideration.

 Applicants will be notified of the Institute’s decision approximately 8-10 weeks after the application deadline.

 Please note that with this online-application you can only apply for grants awarded by the Max Planck Institute for Comparative Public Law and International Law.

 Applications for grants awarded by other Max Planck institutes cannot be accepted here!

 Applications for a Max Planck Fellowship in 2024 in the research area of Professor Anne Peters could be submitted via the online application portal from 01 June 2023.
 Deadline was 31 July 2023.

 The amount of the grant varies according to academic qualifications:

 Travel expenses to and from Heidelberg are not included in the grant.
 The Institute will not reimburse travel expenses.
 No allowances or reimbursement will be given for further costs or outlays.